xueyouchao/xueyouchao.github.io-hexo/source/_drafts/LockFree-C-11-Atomics.md

 toc: true
 ---
 ## What is & Why use Lock-Free Programming
+To be added

 ## Big Picture
+To be added

 ## C++11 Atomics in Action
+To be added
-#### Building the Simplest SpinLock Using std::atomic_flag
+### Building the Simplest SpinLock Using std::atomic_flag
+To be added

+### Memory Ordering

-#### CAS in C++11
+### CAS in C++11
 C++11 provides two sets of API: OO style atomic class template & a set of C style functions.
 They are equivalent.
 The following demostrattion will based on atomic class template but you can easily convert to C style functions.
-How is CAS implemented in C++11:

 ##### [exchange](http://en.cppreference.com/w/cpp/atomic/atomic/exchange)
 ```